alimiracle/tabannusi/README.md

 replace "yourmail"  with your email, "rp"  with your git repository, "mypath"  with your build repository path output and 1  with number of CPUS that will be used in the build

 then save the file

-If the code in your repository follows different build method from the standard methods( gnu build system or make or rust build system)
+If the code in your repository follows different build method from the standard methods

 Modify "/etc/tabannusi/build.sh" file according to your need.

 this build.sh file